jnixy/website/content/courses/crcj8040/course_descrip.md

 ## Required Readings

 This semester, we'll read a mixture of seminal articles by police researchers and more contemporary work by journalists, psychologists, legal scholars, and other experts working in this area.
 I expect you to read critically and come prepared to discuss how the material relates to contemporary policing and society.
-Most of the required readings are available on Canvas and/or linked whenever possible on the [Course Schedule](https://jnix.netlify.app/courses/crcj8040/course_schedule/) page).
+Most of the required readings are available on Canvas and/or linked whenever possible on the [Course Schedule](https://jnix.netlify.app/courses/crcj8040/course_schedule/) page.
 The three assigned books are all available for fairly cheap as paperbacks or eBooks.
 You may also be able to borrow/request them from the [campus library](https://www.unomaha.edu/criss-library/index.php) or [Omaha Public Library](https://omahalibrary.org/).

 ## Journals